masenocturnal/seamail/Readme.md

 Now in this instance we have a post office of our own.
 This is the MTA or Mail Transfer Agent.
 We use Postfix for this.
 Postfix accepts email from it's local users on port 587 (often referred to as the submission port).
 It also accepts mail from other post offices (MTA's) on port 25.
-Mail is transfered from one node to another using a protocol called SMTP (Simple Mail Transfer Protocol)
+Mail is transferred from one node to another using a protocol called SMTP (Simple Mail Transfer Protocol)

 Just like mail in real life, the rules for accepting mail in these two scenarios is different.